What is Rett Syndrome?

 Rett Syndrome Caregiver Tips

-RTS has a significant impact on families, but parents can help their children lead the best life possible while taking care of their own mental and physical health with the proper knowledge and support.
+RTS has a significant impact on families, but with the proper knowledge and support, parents can help their children lead the best life possible while taking care of their own mental and physical health.
 Keep these tips in mind as you learn to live with RTS.

 - Learn as much as you can about the disorder.
 The effects of RTS are complex and vary significantly from child to child.
 The more you know about how the condition works, the better you’ll be able to deal with your child’s unique circumstances.